generationtux/brizo/readme.md

 This will start a database listening on `localhost:33062` with the username `root` and password `secret`.
 It will also setup a database named `brizo`.

+#### Local Kubernetes

+You must have a Kubernetes cluster available for development.
+You can setup a quick test cluster locally using [Minikube](https://github.com/kubernetes/minikube).
+The default environment in `.env.example` is configured to connect to a minikube cluster.

 #### Autoreload

 You can use [Fresh](https://github.com/pilu/fresh) to serve and autoreload the service during development.